 You’re probably wondering by now, how I spent my birthday since I didn’t go all out with festivities.
 Well, I’ll tell you… I spent the entire day doing nothing but lounging on the couch and watching trash TV.
 It may not sound that exciting to some, but to me, it was pure heaven.
 I am my happiest when I can spend time alone doing whatever my heart desires.

 I also made stout chocolate pudding cake!
 Because I’m also happy when I’m baking something yummy.

 Have you ever had a chocolate pudding cake before?
 No, not a cake made with pudding mix.
 A cake that self-sauces with rich gooey, fudgy chocolate.
 If your answer is no, I suggest you stop what you are doing and go make this right now!

 This recipe makes seven individual fudgy cakes.
 It’s great for dinner parties.
 Everyone gets their own personal cake.
 The cakes bake in 6-ounce ramekins for just 20 minutes and there’s no waiting for these rich, chocolate beauties to cool.
 You want to enjoy them warm.
 With whipped cream.
 With ice cream.
 Or both.

 The centers ooze warm chocolate fudge while the outside edges are a cross between cake and brownie.
 It’s a spectacular texture contrast.

 I use stout beer in this recipe.
 I feel like it adds to the chocolate flavor, making it more intense.
-It also makes for a softer, fluffier cake; like in these cupcakes.
+It also makes for a softer, fluffier cake.
 You can also substitute coffee for the beer if you prefer.
 But if you do this, you need to use buttermilk in the batter.
 I’ll leave clear instructions for that in the notes of the recipe.